Microsoft Windows version history: Windows 2000

 Microsoft released Windows 2000 on February 17, 2000, as the successor to Windows NT 4.0, 17 months after the release of Windows 98.
 It has the version number Windows NT 5.0, and it was Microsoft's business-oriented operating system starting with the official release on February 17, 2000, until 2001 when it was succeeded by Windows XP.

 Windows 2000 has had four official service packs.
 It was successfully deployed both on the server and the workstation markets.
 Amongst Windows 2000's most significant new features was Active Directory, a near-complete replacement of the NT 4.0 Windows Server domain model, which built on industry-standard technologies like DNS, LDAP, and Kerberos to connect machines to one another.
 Terminal Services, previously only available as a separate edition of NT 4, was expanded to all server versions.
+Support for the New Technology File System (NTFS) was added for the first time to a Windows version targeted to consumers, removing the 4 GiB file size limitation.

 A number of features from Windows 98 were incorporated also, such as an improved Device Manager, Windows Media Player, and a revised DirectX that made it possible for the first time for many modern games to work on the NT kernel.
 Windows 2000 is also the last NT-kernel Windows operating system to lack product activation.

 While Windows 2000 upgrades were available for Windows 95 and Windows 98, it was not intended for home users.

 Windows 2000 was available in four editions: